 Choose legal images

-This isn’t an SEO tip but rather a gentle reminder to only publish images you own, royalty-free images, or images you have paid for through a reputable source such as Shutterstock.
+This isn’t an SEO tip but rather a gentle reminder to only publish images you own, royalty-free images, or by using a stock image service such as Getty, Shutterstock, or Bigstock to avoid infringing copyright laws.

-Not doing so can result in huge fines further down the line, and no blog image is worth £500!
+Not doing so can result in huge fines further down the line.

 Choose a file type

-While in the past, JPEGs and PNGs were the best format options for your site’s photos, WebP is now favoured for speed optimisation thanks to its lossless and lossy compression.
-Developed by Google, WebP images are able to be compressed to a far smaller file size than the alternatives — so always use this format if possible.
+While JPEGs and PNGs were historically the optimal formats for your site’s photos, WebP is now favoured for speed performance thanks to its lossless and lossy compression.
+Developed by Google, WebP images can be compressed to a far smaller file size than the alternatives while still maintaining quality — so always use this format if possible.

 If not, JPEGs and PNGs are your next best options, but always compress — there’s more on that below.